ernie-h/eh-personal-v2/content/blog/travel/portugal/lisbon-things-to-do.md

 ## LOCAL ETIQUETTE

 Most Portuguese locals in Lisbon were quite nice, but they were also quite direct.
 If you are going to a busy shop or restaurant, be sure to know what you want ahead of time and order fast as they can be quite direct with you.
-Also we noticed this in Lisbon, but being Asian (can't speak on behalf of other races) be prepared for the occassional stares and *ni haos* they throw at you, and try not to take too much offense.
-I know I did and it ain't worth it.
+Also we noticed this in Lisbon, but being Asian (can't speak on behalf of other races) be prepared for the occassional stares and *ni haos* and try not to take too much offense.

 ## TOURIST DENSITY / PROTECTION